Foundation universe: Psychohistory

 In Foundation (1951), famed mathematician and psychologist Hari Seldon has developed the science of psychohistory, which uses sophisticated mathematics and statistical analysis to predict future trends on a galactic scale.
 He has predicted the unavoidable and relatively imminent fall of the Galactic Empire, and intends to establish the Foundation, "a repository of crucial, civilization-preserving knowledge" that will enable society to revive itself more quickly and efficiently.
-The Seldon Plan is Seldon's great work intended to achieve this goal, a huge work of mathematics that describes the pattern of events set in motion by Seldon's intervention and those of his successors; a plan that centres on the Foundation, but is far from Seldon's ostensible goal of setting up a repository of knowledge.
+The Seldon Plan is Seldon's great work intended to achieve this goal, a huge work of mathematics that describes the pattern of events set in motion by Seldon's intervention and those of his successors; a plan that centers on the Foundation, but is far from Seldon's ostensible goal of setting up a repository of knowledge.

-The Time Vault, created and programmed by Seldon, is designed to open "at defining moments in galactic history", known as "Seldon Crises", and impart crucial knowledge through holographically recorded messages from Seldon.
+The Time Vault, created and programmed by Seldon, is designed to open on each anniversary of the Foundation and, at crucial moments called "Seldon Crises", plays a holographic message from Seldon confirming the course of the plan.

 The Prime Radiant, a device designed by Seldon, stores psychohistorical equations showing the future development of humanity.
 The Prime Radiant projects the equations onto walls in some unexplained manner, but it does not cast shadows, thus allowing workers easy interaction.
 As a tool of the Second Foundation, control operates through the power of the mind, allowing the user to zoom in to details of the equations, and to change them.
-The plan is described in Foundation's Edge as containing acres of equations, starting with Seldon's own work and extended in colour-coded addenda by Seldon's successors.
+The plan is described in Foundation's Edge as containing acres of equations, starting with Seldon's own work and extended in color-coded addenda by Seldon's successors.